Consignment Systems

 POS is point of sale - the point at which the sale takes place.
 Merchandise is delivered to the buyer who remits payment to the shop.

-Equipment used at the point of sale are cash drawers and registers, receipt printers, barcode scanners, credit-card readers and pole displays (for customers to view information about the items being purchased).
+Equipment used at the point of sale are cash drawers and registers, receipt printers, barcode scanners, credit-card readers, and pole displays (for customers to view information about the items being purchased).

 There is at least one exception: Businesses reselling used merchandise often don't allow things to be returned.
-Customers are mostly in agreement with that policy because they realize they are buying used stuff, have the right to inspect it prior to taking delivery and are in essence getting a bargain by purchasing at lower prices.
-In exchange for the good value and opportunities to 'shop' they also assume the risk once out the door, sooo, most shops reselling merchandise don't need to print up receipts (that have no useful purpose).
+Customers are mostly in agreement with that policy because they realize they are buying used stuff, have the right to inspect it prior to taking delivery, and are in essence getting a bargain by purchasing at lower prices.
+In exchange for the good value and opportunities to 'shop', they also assume the risk once out the door, sooo, most shops reselling merchandise don't need to print up receipts (that have no useful purpose).
 Aside, customers might be satisfied with a credit-card transaction receipt when available.
 With new receipt printers costing around $300 and rolls and rolls of thermal receipt paper added, the savings add up.

 An advantage of 'cash drawers' is that each employee could have his or her own 'till' or drawer from which he or she processes sales.
 A program like Best Consignment Shop Software Diamond Edition allows for real-time auditing of the employee's drawer to help prevent theft.
 (The program also can lock any employee out of any part of the program and prevent discounting at POS as well as voiding sales - common theft risks.